RitchieLab/GWAS-QC/README.md

 	<hr>

 * The TOPMed Imputation Server can accept either hg37 or hg38 so this liftOver step is redundant.
-* However, we included this step because often times we need to use hg38 for our data so.
+* However, we included this step because often times we need to use hg38 for our data.
 * Please use your best judgement to determine if liftOver is right for you.

 * Let's proceed: